-In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-We obtained the information included in the Management's Discussion and Analysis prior to the date of this auditor's report.
-If, based on the work we have performed on this other information, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+In connection with our audit of the consolidated financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements, or our knowledge obtained in the audit or otherwise appears to be materially misstated.

+We obtained the Annual Report and the Management Discussion and Financial Analysis prior to the date of this auditor's report.
+If, based on the work we have performed on this other information, we conclude that there is a material misstatement of this other information, we are required to report that fact in this auditor's report.
 We have nothing to report in this regard.